 Mark V. Shoen had to endure his father’s suicide, a sister-in-law’s murder and an internecine battle on his way to becoming the largest shareholder of Amerco, the parent of truck rental company U-Haul, North America’s biggest moving and storage business.

 Charlie Ergen, Dish Network Inc.’s chairman and controlling shareholder, can’t be excluded from the satellite TV company’s bid in LightSquared Inc.’s bankruptcy auction, a Nevada judge ruled in a shareholder lawsuit.

-Wynn Resorts Ltd.’s lawsuit with former director Kazuo Okada was halted while U.S. authorities pursue a criminal investigation into possible bribery of Philippine officials by the Japanese billionaire.
+Wynn Resorts Ltd.’s lawsuit against its former director Kazuo Okada should be delayed further while U.S. authorities pursue a criminal probe into possible bribery of Philippine officials by the Japanese billionaire, the Justice Department said.